DeimosMH/CodeTasks/Notes/C++PrimerPlus/C++PrimerPlus.md

 myflag = bits(6); // valid, because 6 is in bits range
 ```

-Here 6 is not one of the enumerations, but it lies in the range the enumerations define.
+Here `6` is not one of the enumerations, but it lies in the range the
+enumerations define.
 The range is defined as follows.
-First, to find the upper limit, you take the largest enumerator value.Then you find the smallest power of two greater than this largest value and subtract one; the result is the upper end of the range (For example, the largest `bigstep` value, as previously defined, is 101.The smallest power of two greater than this is 128, so the upper end of the range is 127.)
+First, to find
+the upper limit, you take the largest enumerator value.Then you find
+the smallest power of two greater than this largest value and subtract one;
+the result is the upper end of the range (For example, the largest `bigstep`
+value, as previously defined, is 101.
+The smallest power of two greater
+than this is 128, so the upper end of the range is 127.)

 #### Pointers and the Free Store

-**address operator**, represented by `&` to a variable to get its location; if `home` is a variable, `&home` is its address
+**address operator**, represented by `&` to a variable to get its location;
+if `home` is a variable, `&home` is its address

 <details><summary>
      <a href="./programs/address.cpp"> address.cpp</a>